marcusmchale/algrow/README.md

       - "block" and/or "plate"
     - consider seasonal adjustment for diurnal variation: https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/stl

+# To explore
+ - consider how the alpha parameter can allow for multiple disconnected regions
+   - assumes similar density in clouds but this is expected from SLIC
+   - could be handy for subjects with mixed colours for tissues, e.g. branches and leaves.

 # Beyond the current scope but maybe one day
   - Consider developing image capture using libcamera2 and apscheduler - run as daemon
     - Consider not compressing to jpg